• Skip to primary navigation

 Ingredients

-• 550 ml vegetable stock or chicken
+• 550 ml vegetable stock ( 18.5 fl oz) beef or chicken stock is also very good

 • 2 medium onions